creptic/qbtctl/README.md

 - Monitoring torrent upload/download limits, state, and seed time
 - Interactive authentication setup or command-line credentials

-Designed to be **compact**, making it easy to compile and deploy, and run in docker.
+Designed to be **compact**, making it easy to compile, deploy, and run in docker.

 Lightweight, fits on a floppy, yet powerful — perfect for scripting or managing your qBittorrent instance from the terminal.